Rickenbacher Surname DNA Study

 The South Carolina Family

 Heinrich Rickenbacher, along with his wife Anna Burgi and their son Heini were among the initial settlers of Orangeburg, South Carolina.
 Heinrich died in 1739 and his widow remarried.
 The son Heini, married Anna Till and they had seven children, five sons (Hans Heinrich, Nicholas, Johannes, Samuel and Jacob) and two daughters (Elizabeth and Ann Catharina).
+The baptisms of three of the sons and both daughters are documented in the "Giessendanner Record".
+There are no records for the baptisms of Nicholas or Samuel and their relationship has been inferred from land and census records.
 The preceeding nine Rickenbachers account for every Rickenbacher record that I have been able to find to about 1790.
 Unfortunately, there are only a few extant records between 1790 and 1850.
-Thus there are now several probable descendent Rickenbacher families in the Orangeburg area with only a speculative connection to the known Rickenbacher immigrant.
+Thus there are now several Rickenbacker/Rickenbaker families in the Orangeburg area with only a speculative connection to the known Rickenbacher immigrant.

 Many variant spellings of the family name are found in Eighteenth and early Nineteenth Century records but family spelling (from signatures) was Rickenbacher with an occasional Rickenbaker.
 By 1830 or so the spelling seems to have stabalized on Rickenbacker with Rickenbaker becoming more popular after 1860.
 Rickenbacker and Rickenbaker are the only surviving variants of the Surname in the Orangeburg area.
 Rickenbacher, the original spelling, has died out.

 Timeline 1 puts on one page everything we can prove about Heinrich Rickenbacher and his descendants.
-The only present day families that we can document as descending from the known immigrant are the descendants of Nicholas, Jr. Census records indicate that there were probably other sons but we have no idea who they were.
-One line has been tested for 67 markers.
-Testing of additional lines may allow us to infer the DNA signature of Nicholas Jr..
+The only present day families that we can document as descending from the known immigrant are the descendants of Nicholas, Jr. via his father Nicholas, Sr. Census records indicate that there were probably other sons but we have no idea who they were.
+One line from this family has been tested for 67 markers.
+A match with a descendant of the Pennsylvania immigrant would confirm Nicholas, Sr. as a descendant of the Orangeburg immigrant.

-Of course there are other present day Rickenba(c)ker families in the Orangeburg area that are likely descendants of the immigrant Heinrich.
+There are other present day Rickenba(c)ker families in the Orangeburg area that are likely descendants of the immigrant Heinrich.
 Timeline 2 identifies the three families that I know of.
-All of these families are likely descendants of the immigrant, Heinrich, but there has been no way to document that connection.
+All of these families are possible descendants of the immigrant, Heinrich, but there has been no way to document that connection.
 DNA analysis may help us to determine those connectiions.

 The Pennsylvania Family